maureen-zhang/Pyrolitics/README.md

 ### KPI(s):
 - Internal: Prediction Accuracy (MSE), Recall, Area Coverage(?). external: Burn Probability, Aggregate Fire Damage, Energy Efficiency, MTBF, SAIFI, etc.
 ### Objectives:
-Construct a machine learning predictive model which estimates next season wildfire damage to civilian structures given electricity usages.
-[Optional] Electricity/Power Usage Scheduling System to minimize wildfire risks or costs
+- Identify High-Risk Areas: Use geospatial and environmental data to pinpoint grid alignments that pose higher fire risks.
+- Quantify Financial Losses: Assess the economic impact of wildfire-induced power grid failures on infrastructure, company valuation, and fire-related compensation.
+- [Maybe not??]
+Optimize Power Grid Strategy: Guide infrastructure planning and power usage adjustments to minimize future losses and enhance grid resilience.

 ### Duration:
 2 months [due 4/21].

 ### Strategies:

 ## Index (File Map)
-This GitHub repository is divided into three folders.
+This GitHub repository is divided into the following folders.
 They are described below in the general logical order that you should access them to understand the project.

 ### Raw Data